 Although water requirements are low, keeping an eye on your watermelon pepperomia is important.

 When watering, allow the top inch or so of soil to dry before watering again.
 Then, thoroughly water the plant.

 Avoid soil that is formulated for plants that prefer dryer soil, like cacti and succulents, as it won’t absorb enough water to sustain the plant.

 If the semi-succulent leaves droop or feel a bit thin, it may also be time to water.

-Increase humidity levels higher during the spring and summer growing season.
+Increase humidity levels higher during the spring and summer growing seasons.

-CARE TIPS: Place the plant on a pebble tray or keep a humidifier in the room.
+CARE TIPS: Place the Peperomia watermelon leaf plant on a tray of wet pebbles or keep a humidifier in the room.

 Water less during the semi-dormant season (late fall and winter).

 As with most houseplants, it’s best to under-fertilize your Watermelon pepper plant rather than over-feed.
 Use a water-soluble liquid fertilizer solution at about half or one-third of the labeled recommended strength.